Football Sensei Logo

 • I calculate the home team's win probability using the current Elo ratings of both teams (including home-field advantage).

-• A random number is generated.
-If this number is below the home team's win probability, the home team is marked as the winner for that simulated game.
+• Then I generate a random number between 0-1.
+If it's below the home team's win probability, the home team is marked as the winner for that simulated game.
 Otherwise, the away team wins.

 Repeating Many Times: